+Auxin

+Auxin (AUX) is one of the major regulators of plant growth and development.
+Biosynthesis of AUX (Hori et al., 2014), as well as transcriptional and physiological response to high concentrations, have been shown in K. nitens (Ohtaka et al., 2017).
+In contrast to K. nitens, genes enconding biosynthetic enzymes of the TAA and YUCCA families are absent from C. braunii (Table 1).
+In C. australis IAA, serotonin and melatonin accumulate in a synchronized manner during the day/night cycle (Beilby et al., 2015).
+As the tryptamine IAA biosynthetic pathway intersects with the serotonin/melatonin pathway (Tivendale et al., 2014), Chara may synthesize and metabolize AUX via a different route than land plants.

+Homologous genes for both PINs and ABCBs are present in the C. braunii genome (Tables 1 and S1K), supporting previous data on polar AUX transport (PAT) in K. nitens (Hori et al., 2014) and Charales (Boot et al., 2012).
+Homologous sequences for AUX1/LAX-like influx carriers, as well as the intracellular PIN-like (PILS) transporters, however, are absent from the

+Figure 4.
+Overview of Predicted Presence of Factors in Phytohormone Biosynthesis and Signaling Pathways of C. braunii Shown are biosynthesis enzymes (rectangles), receptors (pentagons), signal transduction components (hexagons), and TFs (ovals).
+Elements for which no orthologs were found (light green dashed boxes) and for which putative orthologs were identified (dark green boxes) (confer Tables 1, S1J, and S1K).
+Abbreviations as in Table 1.

-- day/night cycle (Beilby et al., 2015).
-As the tryptamine IAA biosynthetic pathway intersects - with the serotonin/melatonin pathway (Tivendale et al., 2014), Chara may synthesize and - metabolize AUX via a different route than land plants. - Homologous genes for both PINs and ABCBs are present in the C. braunii genome (Table 1, - Table S1K), supporting previous data on polar AUX transport (PAT) in K. nitens (Hori et al., - 2014) and Charales (Boot et al., 2012).
-Homologous sequences for AUX1/LAX-like influx - carriers as well as the intracellular PIN-like (PILS) transporters, however, are absent from the - 137 C. braunii genome (Table 1), suggesting that AUX transport and homeostasis display an - evolutionary history different from other streptophytes. - The land plant-type AUX signaling cascade, consisting of SCF^{TIR1/AFB} and Aux/IAA co- - receptors and ARF TFs, was suggested to be absent in K. nitens (Hori et al., 2014; Ohtaka et - al., 2017).
-K. nitens encodes an Aux/IAA domain containing protein (Wang et al., 2015) that - 142 features an additional B3 domain, is not induced by IAA (Ohtaka et al., 2017) and thus not - classified as canonical Aux/IAA (Table 1).
-In addition to all components of the ubiquitin- - proteasome system (Table S1I), C. braunii features a single ARF (Data S1E) with land plant- - like domain composition (Flores-Sandoval et al., 2018), and two Aux/IAA-like sequences - 146 (Table 1, Data S1F) clustering with the A. thaliana non-canonical IAA33 (lacking a TOPLESS - interacting motif and degron for AUX-dependent SCF^{TIR1/AFB}-Aux/IAA interactions. - 148 C. braunii also encodes several F-box proteins (FBPs) with sequence similarity to land plant - phytohormone co-receptors (Data S1P).
-None of the TIR1/AFB-like FBPs cluster with the land - plant AUX co-receptor gene family (Data S1G).
-Our structural modeling, however, reveals that - the C. braunii sequences adopt a solenoid-fold architecture resembling TIR1 (Tan et al., 2007). - Ligand binding modeling supported the potential ability to form an AUX binding pocket (Data - S1P).
-The existence of only degron-less C. braunii Aux/IAAs, however, prompts to postulate - that a land plant-like TIR1/AFB-Aux/IAA co-receptor pair is most likely not functional in C. - 155 braunii. - 156 Consequently, while obvious candidates for canonical land plant AUX biosynthesis genes are - lacking, there is a partial candidate gene set of the major land plant AUX signaling and PAT - pathways in C. braunii.
-In conclusion, AUX biosynthesis, transport, and some form of signaling - were already present in the last common ancestor of C. braunii and K. nitens, but AUX - signaling via ARFs was apparently gained in the common ancestor of Phragmoplastophyta, as - was ARF repression by Aux/IAAs (Table S1Q, Fig. 4).
+C. braunii genome (Table 1), suggesting that AUX transport and homeostasis display an evolutionary history different from other streptophytes.

+The land-plant-type AUX signaling cascade, consisting of SCF^{TIR1/AFB} and Aux/IAA co-receptors and AUX response factor (ARF) TFs, was suggested to be absent in K. nitens (Hori et al., 2014; Ohtaka et al., 2017).
+K. nitens encodes an Aux/IAA-domain-containing protein (Wang et al., 2015) that features an additional B3 domain, is not induced by IAA (Ohtaka et al., 2017), and is thus not classified as canonical Aux/IAA (Table 1).
+In addition to all components of the ubiquitin-proteasome system (Table S1I), C. braunii features a single ARF (Data S1E) with land-plant-like domain composition (Flores-Sandoval et al., 2018) and two Aux/IAA-like sequences (Table 1 and Data S1F) clustering with the A. thaliana non-canonical IAA33 (lacking a TOPLESS-interacting motif and degron for AUX-dependent SCF^{TIR1/AFB}-Aux/IAA interactions).

+C. braunii also encodes several F-box proteins (FBPs) with sequence similarity to land plant phytohormone co-receptors (Data S1P).
+None of the TIR1/AFB-like FBPs cluster with the land plant AUX co-receptor gene family (Data S1G).
+Our structural modeling, however, reveals that the C. braunii sequences adopt a solenoid-fold architecture resembling TIR1 (Tan et al., 2007).
+Ligand binding modeling supported the potential ability to form an AUX binding pocket (Data S1P).
+The existence of only degron-less C. braunii Aux/IAAs, however, prompts to postulate that a land-plant-like TIR1/AFB-Aux/IAA co-receptor pair is most likely not functional in C. braunii.

+Consequently, while obvious candidates for canonical land plant AUX biosynthesis genes are lacking, there is a partial candidate gene set of the major land plant AUX signaling and PAT pathways in C. braunii.
+In conclusion, AUX biosynthesis, transport, and some form of signaling were already present in the last common ancestor of C. braunii and K. nitens, but AUX signaling via ARFs was apparently gained in the common ancestor of Phragmoplastophyta, as was ARF repression by Aux/IAAs (Figure 4 and Table S1Q).

-163 Cytokinin (CK)
+Cytokinin